nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `viewtask 1` displays all information from task number 1 in the list.

-## 2.4 Teammate and person management within a project
+## 2.4 Teammate and person management within a project (Niaaz)

-### 2.4.1 Create a new person `addperson`
+### 2.4.1 Creates a new person `addperson` (Niaaz)

 Creates a new person in the main catalogue with all the relevant fields contained in it.
 If the app is currently working on a project, this person will also be added to this project at the same time.

-Valid scopes: all.
+Valid scopes: all

 ![add_teammate](images/addPerson.png)

    *Figure 21: New teammate `Lucas` is added to the project and shown on the teammate list*

 Format: `addperson mn/TEAMMATE_NAME mg/GITHUB_USERNAME mp/PHONE_NUMBER me/EMAIL ma/ADDRESS`
-  - All fields are necessary to fill in
+  - It is necessary to fill up all commands
-  - Teammate name has to be 1 or more words consisting only of letters
+  - Teammate name has to be 1 or more words consisting only of alphabets
   - The Github username has to be a unique Github registered User Name
   - The phone number has to be a minimum of 3 and maximum of 16 numbers
   - The email has to have a proper prefix and proper domain name consisting of at least 2 letters